Best cheap hot hatchbacks 2023

 - Euro NCAP: 5 stars (2009)

 Hot hatchbacks don’t get much better than the Fiesta ST, a car whose talents stretch far beyond its reasonable asking price.
-The latest version is widely regarded as the best yet, but the previous-generation model is still an excellent choice.
+The most recent version is widely regarded as the best yet, but the 2016 model is still an excellent choice.
 In fact, many people prefer the character of its punchy but revvy four-cylinder engine

 Few cars offer such a well-judged combination of performance, agility and outright fun as the ST; it’s a vehicle that can be enjoyed close to its limits at sensible speeds, all the while offering levels of tactile feedback that can put many more expensive sports cars to shame.